 - 1. Election of Directors.
-The election of the nine director nominees named in the attached proxy statement to serve as directors until the next annual meeting of stockholders and until their successors are elected and qualified. - 2.
+The election of the seven director nominees named in the attached proxy statement to serve as directors until the next annual meeting of stockholders and until their successors are elected and qualified. - 2.
+Amendment and Restatement of the Incentive Compensation Plan.
+A vote to amend and restate the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan (the "Plan"), to approve an increase in the number of shares reserved for issuance under the Plan by 6,000,000 shares and to make other changes. - 3.
 Say on Pay.
-An advisory vote to approve the compensation paid to the Company's named executive officers for 2018. - 3.
-Amendment and Restatement of the Incentive Compensation Plan.
-A vote to amend and restate the TransEnterix, Inc. Amended and Restated Incentive Compensation Plan, as amended (the "Plan") to approve an increase in the number of shares reserved for issuance under the Plan by 12,000,000 shares and to make other changes. - 4.
+An advisory vote to approve the compensation paid to the Company's named executive officers for 2019. - 4.
 Ratification of Appointment of Independent Accounting Firm.
-Ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019. - 5.
+Ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020. - 5.
 Other Matters.
-The transaction of such other business as may lawfully come before the Annual Meeting or any adjournments thereof.
+The transaction of such other business as may lawfully come before the Annual Meeting or at any adjournment or postponement.

 The Board of Directors currently knows of no other business to be presented at the Annual Meeting.
 If any other matters come before the Annual Meeting, the persons named in the proxy will vote with their judgment on those matters.
-For directions to the Annual Meeting, please contact the Corporate Secretary at (919) 765-8400.
-You can ensure that your shares are voted at the meeting by voting by telephone, via the Internet or by completing, signing and returning a proxy card.
-If you do attend the Annual Meeting, you may then withdraw your proxy and vote your shares in person.
+You can ensure that your shares are voted at the Annual Meeting by voting by telephone, via the Internet or by completing, signing and returning a proxy card.
+If you do attend the virtual Annual Meeting, you may then withdraw your proxy and vote your shares at the Annual Meeting.
 In any event, you may revoke your proxy prior to its exercise.
 Shares represented by proxies that are returned properly signed but unmarked will be voted in favor of proposals made by us.

-Pursuant to the Company's bylaws, the Board of Directors has fixed the close of business on March 1, 2019 as the record date for determination of the stockholders entitled to vote at the Annual Meeting and any adjournments thereof.
-As allowed under the Securities and Exchange Commission rules, we have elected to furnish our proxy materials over the Internet to stockholders other than our registered stockholders.
-We have mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to such stockholders.
-The Notice contains instructions on how to access this proxy statement and our 2018 Annual Report to Stockholders via the Internet and how to vote.
+Pursuant to the Company's bylaws, the Board of Directors has fixed the close of business on April 9, 2020 as the record date for determination of the stockholders entitled to vote at the Annual Meeting and any adjournments or postponements thereof.
+As allowed under the Securities and Exchange Commission rules, we have elected to furnish our proxy materials over the Internet to stockholders.
+We have mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to stockholders.
+The Notice contains instructions on how to access this proxy statement and our 2019 Annual Report to Stockholders via the Internet and how to vote.